You are currently viewing 25 Frugal Habits That Don’t Always Pay Off

 One of the many benefits of being frugal is that you can find ways to save in order to spend when you want.
 While I’m not suggesting anyone overspend on experiences – and I certainly am not encouraging going into credit card debt – an occasional pricey experience is one of the frugal luxuries that just might be worth it!

-We Want To Know: What fugal habits are not worth it to you?
+I Want To Know: What fugal habits are not worth it to you?
 On the other hand, what are your Go-To Frugal Hacks?
 Share your thoughts in the comments below!

 Interested in more of my Life and Entertainment Tips?
 I round them all up on the Frugal Lifestyle page!